#Solar100’s Jigar Shah and Van Skilling on the Evolution of the Solar Asset Class

 The solar industry continues to grow, even in these unprecedented times.
 In addition to being a source of nearly 250,000 jobs in America and a systemic response to climate change, solar is also a growing, maturing asset class.

-In this special edition #Solar100, solar expert Jigar Shah and data expert Van Skilling meet to discuss the evolution of solar as an asset class
+In this special edition of #Solar100, solar expert Jigar Shah and data expert Van Skilling meet to discuss the evolution of solar as an asset class.

-As the Founder and CEO of SunEdison, Jigar Shah unlocked a multi-billion-dollar solar market.
-He has led a number of the industry’s firsts, including hiring the first Independent Engineer for solar and pioneering “no money down solar.”
-He’s known as both an expert and as well as an influencer of solar’s history.
+As the founder and CEO of SunEdison, Jigar Shah unlocked a multibillion-dollar solar market.
+He has led a number of the industry’s firsts, including hiring the first independent engineer for solar and pioneering no-money-down solar.
+He’s known as both an expert and an influencer of solar’s history.

 As the former CEO of Experian and Chairman of CoreLogic, Van Skilling has overseen the growth of industries ranging from consumer credit to home mortgages.
-He’s become the expert on all things asset class evolution.
+He’s become the expert on all things pertaining to asset class evolution.

-Bringing their respective areas of expertise to bear, Shah and Skilling contextualize solar’s past and present, identify solar’s parallels with other investment asset classes, and forecast the future of the solar industry.
+Bringing their respective areas of expertise to bear, Shah and Skilling contextualize solar’s past and present, identify solar’s parallels with other investment asset classes and forecast the future of the solar industry.

-Looking back: the early days of solar as an asset class
+Looking back: The early days of solar as an asset class

 Richard Matsui: I am excited to be joined today by Jigar Shah and Van Skilling, both titans in their respective industries.
-Our company happens to be at the intersection of both asset classes, solar as well as consumer credit, and in this interview we’re inviting Jigar and Van to contextualize and lend insight into our industry’s past, present, and future.
+Our company happens to be at the intersection of both asset classes, solar as well as consumer credit, and in this interview, we’re inviting Jigar and Van to contextualize and lend insight into our industry’s past, present, and future.

 Jigar, this first question on solar’s history is for you.
 We, alongside 10 other solar firms, published this year's Solar Risk Assessment to share quantitative data on qualitative trends we’re seeing in the industry.
 Contributors included industry leaders Wood Mackenzie Power & Renewables and NextEra.
 A big headline-grabber this year: DNV GL reported that solar assets nowadays are underperforming by 5.4 percent, on average, even after adjusting for weather.
 In the early days of solar, solar was constantly overperforming estimates.
 Is this a trend you’re seeing in the industry as well, and can you help contextualize this?

 Jigar Shah: Yes, and it's a natural phenomenon.
-When you think about where solar was in 2010, people were getting loan guarantees or being forced to sell their projects to Warren Buffett at highway robbery costs.
-Then in 2012 people started saying, "How about we make this more efficient?"
+When you think about where solar was in 2010, people were getting loan guarantees or being forced to sell their projects to Warren Buffett at highway-robbery costs.
+Then in 2012, people started saying, "How about we make this more efficient?"
 Then the Chinese solar tariffs came in, and people began to ask, "Where do I flex to make my numbers work?”

-Solar developers started shopping around for Independent Engineer reports, in an attempt to get a better fair market valuation and more tax equity.
-Every variable adjusted in the model was a couple basis points, then a couple more basis points, and so on.
+Solar developers started shopping around for independent engineer (IE) reports, in an attempt to get a better fair market valuation and more tax equity.
+Every variable adjusted in the model was a couple of basis points, then a couple more basis points, and so on.

 Now that time has passed, I think people are going back through the data and realizing, "Hey, these estimates weren’t true.
 This valuation wasn't real, and now it's time for a correction."
 I don't think this course correction is going to kill anybody, though I think some of the returns will be lower for some of the equity holders.